 Get your car games ready for a drive across the border into Albania.
 Once in Shkoder switch to a public bus to Tirana.
 Upon arrival, take a leader-led orientation walk around the city to get your bearings.
 Included for today is a visit to a history and contemporary art museum, Bunk’Art.
 This museum is quite the experience actually just to get to, as you’ll head through a long, dark tunnel in the hillside that leads you to the entrance, on the side of a still-active Albanian military base.
 From here, you’ll descend into 3000 square metres of underground space, which was originally meant as a bunker in the 1970s for Albania’s political elite.
 Now, it houses different exhibitions of Albanian modern history and contemporary art pieces.
 Afterwards you have time to explore this eclectic city.
 Perhaps head out to the Block for drinks.

 Time to get your hiking shoes on with a hike out of town to Pellumbas, Black Cave and Erzeni River.
-Firstly, drive out of Tirana to Pellumbas: a small village around 25 kilometres southeast of Tirana, where’ll you’ll pass through villages in the epicurean Erzeni Valley, passing the hilltop Petrela Castle.
+Firstly, drive out of Tirana to Pellumbas: a small village around 25 kilometres southeast of Tirana, where you’ll pass through villages in the epicurean Erzeni Valley, passing the hilltop Petrela Castle.
 Once arrived, start hiking to the Black Cave and up Erzeni river canyon, where you’ll find that nature creeps up quickly – think tweeting birds, streaming rivers, and possibly the occasional turtle poking its head out.
 Continue into the huge entrance of Black Cave and explore the cavern with its spectacular stalactites.
 Afterwards, prepare for a descend to the rocky Erzeni River down a very steep forest trail.
 You’ll be rewarded with cool water pools flowing among giant boulders and trees.
-After a look around and a swim, head back to Tirana for the night.
+Later on head back to Tirana for the night.

 You’ll have a free morning in Tirana before taking our private minibus to Dhermi Beach: a stunning stretch of Albania’s coastline.
 You’ll have time to laze on the golden beaches and swim in the shimmering waters of the Adriatic.
 Spend some time at one of the beachside bars with your group – a night of good food and good company is definitely on the cards.